 #7 Keep Fulfillment Fast and Error-Free

 Let’s say you run an Etsy store where you sell handmade kitchenware.
 You could be the absolute best wooden salad bowl maker in the world, but if your fulfillment process leaves customers frustrated, you won’t be able to bring them back.
-Items should arrive on time, on damaged, and correctly packaged.
+Items should arrive on time, undamaged, and correctly packaged.
 It’s often what’s going on under the hood that makes a business truly successful.
-In this example, your Etsy inventory management and your sales order management software systems need to be in tip top shape, as they would be if you were to use ecomdash for those needs.
+In this example, your Etsy inventory management and sales order management systems need to be in tip top shape.

 A Little Bit of Recognition Goes a Long Way